Matlor/Information-Market/README.md

 - frontend: npm i
 - playground: npm i
-- cargo build (to install ic-cdk-optimizer: https://i67uk-hiaaa-aaaae-qaaka-cai.raw.ic0.app/wasm-binary-optimization.html)
-- ./target/bin/ic-cdk-optimizer: No such file or directory

-- graphql: cargo build

 - root:
   cargo build
-  "cargo install ic-cdk-optimizer --root target" (installs the optimizer, I have to check how to version control it)
+  cargo install ic-cdk-optimizer --root target
+  -> (installs the optimizer, I have to check how to version control it)

+- graphql: cargo build

 - TODO: Check how I can add the ic-cdk-optimizer as a dependency for the repo && what I need to commit exactly
 - TODO: How can I have an empty wasm file to get rid of calling the optimizer twice